-Group DOIs with case insensitive comparison
+Group DOIs with case insensitive comparison to resolve works duplication

 I think that when comparing the DOIs of works to decide what to group, you aren't parsing them to be case insensitive using ASCII case folding for comparison of text.

 but Scopus and CrossRef are using these two different presentations, which then list as separate works in ORCID.